 Abstract

 Remarkable advancements in latent diffusion models (LDMs) allow photo-realistic image generation from simple text prompts.
 However, their misuse by malicious actors has raised ethical concerns, particularly regarding facial forgery and privacy violations.
-Recent studies have proposed anti-customization methods to prevent this issue.
+Therefore, recent studies have proposed anti-customization methods to deal with these problems proactively.
 Unfortunately, their focus on protective performance often results in noticeable perturbations, making them impractical for real-world applications.
 Moreover, these methods struggle to remain effective against common image transformations such as JPEG compression and Gaussian blur.
-In this paper, we propose a novel approach, namely FORGE, that enhances both imperceptibility and robustness against common image transformations.
-Our method leverages face-parsing-guided perturbation amplification and superpixel-based random noise scaling to selectively apply adversarial perturbations to perceptually important facial regions, optimizing the trade-off between defense effectiveness and visual imperceptibility.
-Furthermore, we integrate Expectation over Transformation (EoT) to improve robustness against various image transformations, allowing our perturbations to remain effective against compression and geometric modifications.
-Extensive experiments on CelebA-HQ and VGGFace2 demonstrate that FORGE significantly reduces perturbation visibility while maintaining defense performance compared to existing approaches.
+In this paper, we propose a novel anti-customization algorithm, dubbed AEGIS, that generates highly imperceptible perturbations while remaining robust to various image transformations.
+We first generate perturbation intensity maps using face-parsing and superpixel-based random perturbation scaling, which spatially control the magnitude of the perturbation updates during the noise optimization process.
+This allows us to arrange adversarial perturbations in perceptually insensitive regions while considering the optimal tradeoff between defense effectiveness and visual imperceptibility.
+Furthermore, we integrate the Expectation Over Transformation (EOT) to improve robustness against various image transformations.
+Extensive experiments on CelebA-HQ and VGGFace2 demonstrate that our method significantly reduces the visibility of perturbations while maintaining defense performance comparable to that of existing approaches.

 Background